SoftUni-Internal/interactive-content/EN/02-Rest-ServicesAnd-AJAX/02-HTTP-Developer-Tools.md

 [image assetsSrc="JS-Applications-Rest-Services-and-AJAX-2.png" /]

-As you can see, there are multiple tabs - each with a different set of functionalities.
+There are multiple tabs - each with a different set of functionalities.

-You can use the **Network** panel to make sure resources are being delivered properly.
+We can use the **Network** panel to make sure resources are being delivered properly.

-Or, use the **Console** panel to log messages and run scripts.
+Also, we can use the **Console** panel to log messages and run scripts.

 You can learn more about the DevTools [here](https://developers.google.com/web/tools/chrome-devtools).